 Brand new upgraded EV battery installed under warranty.
 This battery discharges to 10.4 kWh, where the original discharged to 9.6 kWh.

-Traded in Ron Burgundy for this 2012 Volt Premier on October 1, 2016.
+Traded in my awesome G1 Insight Ron Burgundy for this 2012 Volt Premier on October 1, 2016.
 I needed a four seater so we could throw the grandkids' car seats in the back, so the Insight had to go.
 After researching many hybrids and EVs I decided the Volt was the best fit.
 I have a 38 mile round trip commute through sunny, flat central Florida.
 I wanted an EV that would go the distance, and the Volt has a 35 mile EV range (which I regularly extend to way over 40 miles and can exceed 50 miles if I really baby it), and I can also also drive it from Lakeland to Key West on a tank of gas if I want to.

-This Volt has the leather interior, heated seats, power everything, etc . . . the dealer lost the charging cord so they threw in a new one.
+This Volt has heated leather seats, power everything, etc . . . the dealer lost the charging cord so they threw in a new one.
 The tires are brand new, the car has 51K miles on it and looks and drives like it's new.
-It had a single owner before me who traded it in for a 2017 Volt.
-It's hard to tell in the pics, but it's the greenish color that Chevy calls "Viridian Joule", whatever that means
+It had a single owner before me and she traded it in for a 2017 Volt.
+It's hard to tell in the pics, but it's the greenish color that Chevy calls "Viridian Joule"

 It doesn't look like a Prius or a Leaf, it looks like a car.
 A couple of people have said it looks sporty, I'm not sure about that one, but it's not fugly anyway